How to Use a Smudge Stick

 Smudging is really easy, and anyone can do it.
 Do not get wrapped up in New Age symbolism or other distractions, none of it is necessary; not for clearing, cleansing—nor anything else, for that matter.
 But that's another topic for another time; for now, let me just tell you how to smudge.

-If you're clearing a room, simply walk around and guide the smoke until you feel the energy shift.
-It doesn't take much, a few minutes ought to be enough for a basic clearing.
+- If you're clearing a room, simply walk around and guide the smoke until you feel the energy shift.
+It doesn't take much; a few minutes ought to be enough for a basic clearing.
 If you're doing more than that, you might smudge for a longer period of time, but we're only covering the basics right now, and a few minutes is perfectly adequate for a routine cleansing.
-If you *are* smudging for a longer period of time, I've found loose sage to be more practical, as it seems to burn longer and with less attention.
+If you *are* smudging for a longer period, I've found loose sage to be more practical, as it seems to burn longer and with less attention.
 Smudge sticks seem to die pretty quickly unless you've really torched the sucker at the start.

 When moving into a new home, flat or room.